 Singapore sightseeing: here’s what to do in Singapore:

 Singapore has a lot to offer for a short or for a long visit.
 The list below includes the best places to go in Singapore.
+Discover them all and then try to include them on your itinerary so that you can have a memorable trip to this amazing country!
 These are the places of interest in Singapore – and no visit here is complete without visiting these.

 #1 Botanic Gardens Of Singapore – First UNESCO World Heritage